-It is now a couple of months since the miniHide was first installed in the community wildlife area at Castle Hill allotments so I thought it would be useful to write an update.
-I’m really pleased with what has already been achieved and am looking forward to the future.
+It is now a couple of months since the miniHide was first installed in the community wildlife area at Castle Hill allotments so I thought it would be useful to write a follow up – namely Castle Hill Allotments Part II.
+If you would like to read my first report you can see it here Castle Hill Allotments Part I. I’m really pleased with what has already been achieved and am looking forward to the future.
 Following discussions with the Committee, and Ipswich Council, we now have permission to use the miniHide for the next three years.
 I’m sure it will be a welcome addition to the field.

 Having designed the hide as a sectional building it was a simple matter to dismantle it where it stood in my garden and re-erect it on its new site within the community wildlife area at Castle Hill allotments.
 The fun part then began developing various features to encourage wildlife into the area.